Gandalf-Le-Dev/Descenders/README.md

 # TODO

+- [ ] add weight to nodes to spawn them based on a chance
-- [ ] Check left collision and ground collision
+- [ ] sepratate classic rooms and special rooms